hashim222/coding-library-drf-api/README.md

     "your_proj_name"
     ]
     ```
-  - Visit the [cloudinary](https://cloudinary.com/) website and create an account with them.
+  - Create an account with [cloudinary](https://cloudinary.com/) to save images there.
-  - In order to protect my API keys from being exposed, I need to create an env.py file in the top-level directory of my gitpod workspace and `import os`.
+  - In order to protect my API keys from getting exposed, I need to create an env.py file in the top-level directory of my gitpod workspace and `import os`.
-  - Visit the Cloudinary website and click dashboard then copy the URL from the `your API Environment variable`.
+  - Go back to the Cloudinary website and click on the dashboard.
+Copy the URL from the `your API Environment variable`.
   - Set the CLOUDINARY_URL in `env.py`,
     ```
     os.environ['CLOUDINARY_URL'] = 'cloudinary://<API Environment variable from cloudinary>'
     ```
-  - In the `settings.py` file `import os` and below add
+  - In the `settings.py` file `import os` and below add:
     ```
     if os.path.exists('env.py'):
         import env